hengds2f/6m-data-1.4-sql-basic-dml/lesson_new.md

   resale_price DESC;
 ```

+**Exercise**

+“I want to find a home for my parents.
+They need something larger than 100sqm, but my budget is strictly under $600,000.
+How would we write that rule?”

+> **What’s Your Query?**

 ##### Filters

 Filters are used to filter data based on a condition.
 The `WHERE` clause is used to filter data in a `SELECT` statement and commonly uses comparison and logical operators.